pvarentsov/nestjs-pg-notify/README.md

 ## PostgreSQL async notifications

-PostgreSQL can be used as Pub/Sub message broker.
+PostgreSQL can be used as a Pub/Sub message broker.
-The functionality is similar to the Redis Pub/Sub, but has its own features and limitations.
+Its functionality is similar to the Redis Pub/Sub, but has its own features and limitations.

-The [References](#References) section contains links that may be useful to familiarize with the PostgreSQL asynchronous notifications.
+The [References](#References) section contains links that you may find useful to familiarize yourself with the PostgreSQL asynchronous notifications.

 ## Custom transporter

 `NestJS PG Notify` implements Pub/Sub messaging paradigm using PostgreSQL as a [NestJS custom transporter](https://docs.nestjs.com/microservices/custom-transport).
-Under the hood it wraps [pg-listen](https://github.com/andywer/pg-listen) library.
+It wraps the [pg-listen](https://github.com/andywer/pg-listen) library under the hood.

 It can be used in [microservice](https://docs.nestjs.com/microservices/basics) and [hybrid](https://docs.nestjs.com/faq/hybrid-application)
 NestJS applications.
 The [example](./example) folder contains examples for both types of applications.